There are several points you should check to make sure you will be able to use Batch at its full potential:

 First and foremost, make sure you are using the latest version of Batch SDK by checking our Android changelog.

-Make sure you switch to the Live API key before releasing a new version of your app to the store.
-Find the right API key from Batch's dashboard > Settings > General and change it in your code (more information here).
+Make sure you switch to the SDK API key of your production environment before releasing a new version of your app to the store.

 2. Small icon support